VirusTotal/yara-x/ls/editors/code/README.md

-# YARA-X for Visual Studio Code
+# YARA for Visual Studio Code

 This extension brings support for the [YARA](https://virustotal.github.io/yara-x/) language to Visual Studio Code, powered by the official YARA-X Language Server.
 It